 All intersections along the NYC 9th Avenue bikeway are signalized, and it has separate bicycle signal phases at most of them.
 At the time of the field trip, December 5 and 6, 2008, some of the signals (especially at the north end) had not yet been installed or were not yet working, and so another visit to the site would be useful to view the complete installation.

-Manhattan has typically in the past (since Henry Barnes set it up in the 1960s) had signals on the one-way avenues timed for 30 mph, except at two-way cross streets where that was not possible.
+Manhattan has typically in the past (since Henry Barnes set it up in the 1960s) had signals on the one-way avenues timed in sequence for 30 mph, except at two-way cross streets where that was not possible.

 Information on coordinated signal timing would have to be collected from the City, but at present I can tell that.